 MobaXterm embedded terminal can highlight syntax or use different colors on keywords.
 You can even build your own syntax to define what keywords get color (pretty cool).

 Compared to other products this one does have a busy interface but I did find it easy to use.
-It might be overwhelming for those that just need a simple SSH client, for those that need an advanced SSH client this is a great choice.
+It might be overwhelming for those that just need a simple Windows SSH client, but for those that need advanced features, this is a great choice.

-If you are looking for an SSH client then you can’t go wrong with any on this list.
+If you are looking for a Windows SSH client then you can’t go wrong with any on this list.
 Each has its pros and cons and some have additional features than others.

 It all depends on what you need.